4rm/Appstream-User-Manager/README.md

 <img src="https://i.imgur.com/kIVomoj.png" alt="Manage tab" width=600>
 </p>

 From the Manage tab, you can search for users via first or last name, or email address.
 When a user is selected, they will appear in the User Info Pane, which will tell you what stacks are associated with said user.
-You also have the option of resending a welcome email to them if they haven't yet registered a password.
+You also have the option of resending a welcome email the user hasn't yet registered a password (temp passwords from account creation emails expire after 7 days).

 You also have the option of Setting, Adding, or Removing stacks from the user's account.
 "Setting" the stacks means checked stacks will be added, and unchecked stacks will be removed.
 "Adding" will just add selected stacks, and "Removing" will just remove selected stacks.
 You also have the option of sending a notification email.